OBOAcademy/obook/docs/reference/sparql-reference.md

 ## Replacing

-### Replace oio:source with oio:hasDbXref in synonyms annotations
+### Replace oboInOwl:source with oboInOwl:hasDbXref in synonyms annotations
 adaptable for replacing annotations properties on particular axioms

 ```SPARQL